UW-Madison led study confirms cats can be infected with COVID-19, transmit to other cats

 The study suggests cats become infected with the virus through exposure to humans or other cats with COVID-19, but there’s no evidence cats are able to transmit the coronavirus to humans.

-It follows a previous study by Chinese researchers with similar findings that cats — as well as ferrets — can become infected and potentially pass on the virus, along with reports of big cats at the Bronx Zoo in New York City testing positive for the new coronavirus.
+It follows a previous study by Chinese researchers with similar findings that cats — as well as ferrets — can become infected and potentially pass on the virus, along with reports of big cats at the Bronx Zoo in New York City testing positive for COVID-19.

 The six cats included in the study did not show signs of illness from the virus.